crowdagger/crowbook-intl/README.md

 ```rust
 println!("{}", lformat!("Hello, world!"));
 ```
-and you want it translated in french, you'll have to create a `lang/fr.mo` file containing:
+and you want it translated in french, you'll have to create a `lang/fr.mo` file from the `lang/default.pot` file containing:

 ```text
 msgid "Hello, world!";